 Visiting museums is one of the best ways to get to know most destinations on your travel list.
-Visiting open-air museums is even a better option if you prefer spending the day outside while discovering more about the history and culture of a new country or region.
+Visiting open-air museums is even a better option if you prefer spending the day outside while discovering more about the history and culture of a new country.
 Our guide to the top open-air museums in Romania sums up the finest locations of this kind, from the capital to the border with Ukraine.
 You can visit at least one of them during your next vacation in Romania.

 It’s the largest museum in Bucharest and one of the first open-air ethnographic museums in the world.
 Opened in 1936, after 10 years of field research, the Village Museum exhibits traditional peasant houses and installations brought from all over Romania, rebuilt here by craftsmen using old techniques.

-Simply by walking around the museum, you’ll easily notice different regional architectural styles, influenced by landscape, owners’ occupation and local culture.
+Simply by walking around the museum, you’ll easily notice different regional architectural styles, influenced by landscape, their owners’ occupation, and local culture.
 This is why visiting the Village Museum from Bucharest is one of the best ways to uncover the diversity of factors that shaped the Romanian peasant identity across the past centuries.

-Location: 16-20, Padurea Dumbrava Street, Sibiu, Sibiu County
+Location: Sibiu, Sibiu County

-Photo source http://muzeulbucovinei.ro
+Photo source: http://muzeulbucovinei.ro

 We move north, to Maramures, the land of wooden churches and wooden architecture.
 If you feel the modernized villages lost much of their traditional touch, stop in Sighetu Marmatiei for a visit to the Village Museum.
-Opened in 1981, the museum presents an impressive collection of typical peasant houses representative for the wooden architecture of the region, the oldest church dating back to the 17th century.
-It’s a rare chance to see how a typical Maramures village looked like until a few decades ago.
+Opened in 1981, the museum presents an impressive collection of typical peasant houses representative of the wooden architecture of the region, the oldest church dating back to the 17th century.
+It’s a rare chance to see what a typical Maramures village looked like until a few decades ago.